renato145/actix_websockets/README.md

 # Actix Websockets

-Exercise of using websockets with actix.
+Some exercises of using websockets in rust:
+- [ ] Explore python repository.
+- [ ] PC usage stats.
+- [ ] Agent simulation.
+- [ ] Tabular ML.